Ideas From Benjamin Graham, the Father of Value Investing

 Moderate Price-Earnings Ratio

 Graham seemed to express frustration with the impact of special charges on the earnings per share calculation.
 He felt that management’s discretion in establishing reserve accounts makes it difficult for the investor to determine whether earnings per share truly reflect the operation of the firm for a specific time period.
 To help circumvent this problem and smooth the impact of the business cycle, Graham often averaged earnings over a period of several years.
-When defining the price-earnings filter, Graham required that the price relative to average earnings over the last three years be no more than 15.
-His goal in establishing the cutoff is to produce a portfolio with an average multiplier of 12 to 13.
+When defining the price-earnings (P/E) filter, Graham required that the price relative to average earnings over the last three years be no more than 15.
+His goal in establishing the cutoff was to produce a portfolio with an average multiplier of 12 to 13.

 Moderate Ratio of Price to Assets